 Different methods for microwaving mushrooms

-1. Sliced: Slice as many mushrooms as you want into a bowl, cover tightly and then cook for two to three minutes, stirring the slices once.
-If the slices are still not quite tender enough cook them further in 30 second bursts until they're as you like them.
+1. Sliced: Slice as many mushrooms as you want into a bowl, cover tightly, then cook for 2-3 minutes, stirring the slices once.
+If the slices are still not tender enough, cook in 30-second bursts until they're done.

-2. Button mushroom: Put whole, trimmed button mushrooms in a shallow bowl in a single layer, ribbed side up, and microwave for two to three minutes.
-Keep on cooking in 30 second bursts if you need to.
+2. Button mushrooms: Put whole, trimmed button mushrooms in a shallow bowl in a single layer, ribbed side up, and microwave for 2-3 minutes.
+Cook for 30-second bursts if they need longer.

-3. Portobello or field mushrooms: To grill a whole Portobello mushroom for a burger, put it rib side up in a shallow bowl and cover tightly.
-Microwave for two minutes and then take off the cover.
-Cook for another two to three minutes depending on the size of the mushroom, or until the mushroom is tender and any liquid collected in the cup has evaporated.
+3. Portobello or field mushrooms: To grill a whole portobello mushroom for a burger, put it rib-side-up in a shallow bowl and cover tightly.
+Microwave for 2 minutes, then remove the cover.
+Cook for another 2-3 minutes depending on the size of the mushroom, or until tender and any liquid collected in the cup has evaporated.

 Read about the health benefits of mushrooms.